top of page

 Double Bridle Bits

-Finding the right set of bits for your horse is critical, so you can communicate effectively and humanely with him and he can relax into his work, allowing the Horse to swallow freely and to be comfortable and responsive as he progresses with his training.
+Finding the right set of bits for your horse is critical, so you can communicate effectively and humanely with him and he can relax into his work, allowing the horse to swallow freely and to be comfortable and responsive as he progresses with his training.

 The right Double Bridle Bits promote:

-Follow the Scales of Training
+Refinement, Communication, Definition, Elegance, Collection, while following the Scales of Training

 In each session we will discuss:

-How to assess your Horse's mouth and conformation
+• How to assess your horse's mouth and conformation

-Bit designs and how they work
+• Bit designs and how they work

-How to understand Resistance
+• How to understand resistance

-How to select the right bits for your Horse.
+• How to select the right bits for your horse.

-How to transition your Horse into the new bits successfully
+• How to transition your horse into the new bits successfully

-How to trial your new bits
+• How to trial your new bits

-How to progress with your new Bits
+• How to progress with your new bits

-We will look at each Horse individually and assess its Bitting needs based on information from the Rider/Trainer and visual Equine reference.
-Then re fit, re bit and transition according to the Horses personality and level of Training.
+We will look at each horse individually and assess its bitting needs based on information from the Rider/Trainer and visual equine reference.
+Then re fit, re bit and transition according to the horses personality and level of training.

+Hilary carries a full range of Dressage Weymouths, Bradoons and Snaffles.
+There is a charge of £65 for the Bitting Consultation and Bits can be purchased on the day.
 The Bit designs feature curved and contoured mouthpieces, a variety of ports and comfortable fittings.
 All made in stainless steel.

 WEYMOUTHS

-Despite the fact that lots of things are written about Double Bridles and the fact they should not be used
+Despite the fact that lots of things are written about Double Bridles and the fact they should not be used.

 Think of it this way you are trying to use two well made comfortable bits [the same applies to Weymouth mouthpieces as all others it should complement the shape inside the mouth not squash the tongue severely into the lower jaw] that give you much better signals and your Horse more release and reward than can be achieved from just a snaffle alone